 A new project - painting a large nocturnal painting, on location.
 I loved the mood created by the warm street lights, the flickering distant city lights, and vast shadows.
-Since the lighting of the scene did not change much during the night, it was easy to return to the scene for multiple sessions.
-There were also some challenges:
+Since the lighting of the scene did not change much during the night, I was able to return to the scene for multiple sessions.
+There were some interesting challenges:

 1) Transporting the painting.
 It was too large to fit inside my car, so I made a wooden box, which attaches to the roof-racks.
 The canvas slides inside the box and is secured using bolts, so that it does not move during the ride.

 2) Lighting.
 A book light does not work for a large canvas.
 Thus, I decided to use battery powered furniture lights.
 The lights were held in position by a smart-phone "goose-neck" holder, and the smart-phone holder was secured to a telescoping stand.
 It was a strange contraption.

 3) Easel and wind.
 I used one of my studio easels - a basic 3-leg easel.
 The easel had a weight attached for stability.
 The canvas was additionally tied down with ropes to guard against the wind.

 On to the next one.